a327ex/www/content/posts/cons_compassion.md

 because they fear standing out negatively and being judged poorly by others.

 On top of that, their moral binaryism tells them it's okay to punish and hurt everyone who doesn't fall in line with their conformist line of thinking.
-You can see this very clearly in display with two different but similar types of people: crazy religious old lady and crazy social justice girls.
+You can see this very clearly in display with two different but similar types of people: crazy religious old ladies and crazy social justice girls.

-Both share the traits of very high compassion and very high orderliness, which is one aspect of conscientiousness, and essentially it corresponds to people who are organized, have a routine, stick to plans, are tidy, clean, etc. But one downside of high orderliness is that they also tend to see the world in more black and white terms and be more judgemental of others.
+Both share the traits of very high compassion and very high orderliness, the latter being one aspect of conscientiousness, corresponding to the tendency people have to be organized, have a routine, stick to plans, be tidy, clean, etc. But one downside of high orderliness is that they also tend to see the world in more black and white terms and be more judgemental of others.
 This coupled with the prey vs. predator tendency of the highly compassionate creates a combination that can be very toxic.

 The crazy religious old lady who divides the world into sinners vs. non-sinners and goes outside with huge signs saying all sinners will burn in hell has the exact same personality type as the crazy social justice girl who divides the world into racists/homophobes/misogynists/transphobes vs all the good people who aren't these things and thinks that the former are all on the wrong side of history.

-Some people have described [in detail](https://www.unqualified-reservations.org/2007/09/how-dawkins-got-pwned-part-1/) the historical reasons for why this is the case, but suffice to say that this is caused partly by an overabundance of compassion, which causes people to act in the ways you see them acting online, trying to cancel everyone and just basically destroying anyone they deem to be evil.
+Some people have described [in detail](https://www.unqualified-reservations.org/2007/09/how-dawkins-got-pwned-part-1/) the historical reasons for why this is the case, but suffice to say that this is caused partly by an overabundance of compassion, which causes people to act in the ways you see them acting online and in real life, trying to cancel everyone and just basically destroying anyone they deem to be evil.

 ### Trading games